 Scoobynatural: The best surprise TV crossover episodes

-Hustle up SPN family, because the long-awaited Supernatural crossover episode with Scooby Doo is mere days away.
-We’ll finally have our chance to catch Dean (Jared Padalecki) eating colossal subs with Scooby & Shaggy and Sam (Jensen Ackles) flirting with Daphne (of course).
-The episode is set to air on March 29, which gives you enough time to get suitably hyped for the animated crossover.
+The long-awaited Supernatural crossover episode with Scooby Doo premiered last year.
+We finally got our chance to catch Dean (Jared Padalecki) eating colossal subs with Scooby & Shaggy and Sam (Jensen Ackles) flirting with Daphne (of course).

-Centered around Dean & Sam as they’re transported to the Scooby Doo world via their television to help the Scooby Gang solve a spooky mystery, the Scoobynatural episode sounds like a perfect blend of two similar yet disparate TV universes.
-At PaleyFest on Tuesday, Supernatural executive producer Robert Singer – who also directed the episode – promised a whole lot of fun.
+Centered around Dean & Sam as they’re transported to the Scooby Doo world via their television to help the Scooby Gang solve a spooky mystery, the Scoobynatural episode was a perfect blend of two similar yet disparate TV universes.
+At PaleyFest, Supernatural executive producer Robert Singer – who also directed the episode – promised a whole lot of fun.

 “As you’ll see from the very first shot in the episode, it’s light, but the idea that our guys hunt real ghosts and (on) Scooby it’s usually a person in a sheet, we’re very true to Supernatural.
 The Scooby Gang isn’t quite sure how to deal with it when they (think) it’s a real ghost.”

 The episode inspired us to come up with nine other genius TV crossover episodes for your enjoyment.
 Check ’em out!